themindfuldev/tiagorg.github.io-source/source/_posts/2014-01-08-boosting-the-client-side-with-backbone-js-en.md

 category: talk
 ---

-On January 8th, 2014 I gave this talk at [Avenue Code](http://www.avenuecode.com), about the fundamentals on client-side apps, REST, JSON, MVC and how to blend it all together in a mature JavaScript SPA library from the MV* family, Backbone.js.
+On January 8th, 2014 I gave this talk at [Avenue Code](http://www.avenuecode.com) in Belo Horizonte, MG, Brazil, about the fundamentals on client-side apps, REST, JSON, MVC and how to blend it all together in a mature JavaScript SPA library from the MV* family, Backbone.js.

 #### Video
 [YouTube video link](//www.youtube.com/watch?v=8ZzqMFAU_Kw)